efimovvictor/paint/README.md

-Paint - Android application that allows to create and edit pictures.
+Paint - Android application that allows you to create and edit pictures.